-Figure 28: Marking the incision using the silicone carrier
+Figure 30: Marking the incision using the silicone carrier

 - 2. Cut through any fibrous growth around the implant, exposing the distal end of the implant coil and the cassette cover.
-Ensure there is good visibility and access to the cassette cover. - 3.
-Stabilise the implant, taking care to minimise force applied to the implant coil.
+Ensure there is good visibility and access to the cassette cover.

+- 3. Stabilise the implant, taking care to minimise force applied to the implant coil.

-- 4. At the distal end of the implant coil, carefully position forceps or similar instrument under the silicone lip to hold the centre of the magnet cassette cover.
+- 4. At the distal end of the implant coil, carefully position forceps or similar instrument under the silicone lip to hold the centre of the cassette cover.

 - 1 Silicone lip

-- 2 Forceps tip under silicone lip
+2 Forceps tip under silicone lip

-- 3 Magnet cassette cover
+3 Cassette cover

+2

-Figure 29: CI600 Series implant - forceps position on magnet cassette cover
+Figure 31: Forceps position on CI632 implant, cassette cover

-5. Using constant traction, remove the magnet cassette from the magnet pocket.
-The removal direction is in the same plane as the implant coil, towards the distal end of the implant - refer to arrow in Figure 30.
+Using constant traction, remove the magnet cassette or non-5 magnetic cassette from the magnet pocket.
+The removal direction is in the same plane as the implant coil, towards the distal end of the implant - see arrow in Figure 32 below.

-The magnet cassette has been designed to remain in place and not move during an MRI examination.
-Therefore, additional force may be required to remove the magnet cassette.
-In such cases, ensure the implant is sufficiently stabilised during removal.
+The magnet cassette and non-magnetic cassette have been designed to remain in place and not move during an MRI examination.
+Therefore additional force may be required to remove the magnet cassette or non-magnetic cassette.
+In such cases, ensure the implant is sufficiently stabilised during removal

-Figure 30: CI600 Series implant with magnet cassette partially removed
+Figure 32: CI632 implant with cassette partially removed

-If the magnet cassette cover pulls away, use forceps to hold the metal tab and continue removal.
+If the cassette cover pulls away, use forceps to hold the metal tab and continue removal.

-Figure 31: CI600 Series implant - metal tab on magnet cassette
+Figure 33: Metal tab on cassette

-Figure 32: CI600 Series implant - magnet cassette removal using metal tab
+Figure 34: CI632 implant, cassette removal using metal tab